clusterio/clusterio/README.md

     Make sure to note down the admin authentication token it provides at the end as you will need it later.

-3. If you chose to use local factorio directory for the Factorio installation you will need to obtain and copy a mac version of Factorio and unpack it to to the `factorio` folder in your clusterio installation folder.
+3. If you chose to use local factorio directory for the Factorio installation, you will need to obtain and copy a mac version of Factorio and unpack it to the `factorio` folder in your clusterio installation folder.

 ### Installing Plugins

-For well known plugins you can select them during installation and no further steps are necessary to make them work.
+For well-known plugins you can select them during installation and no further steps are necessary to make them work.
 Installing plugins that are not offered by the installer consists of two steps.
 First install the package the plugin is provided by via npm, for example